gimler/guzzle-docs/tour/http.rst

 Managed persistent HTTP connections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Persistent HTTP connections is an extremely important aspect of the HTTP/1.1 protocol that is often overlooked by PHP web service clients.
+Persistent HTTP connections is an extremely important aspect of the HTTP/1.1 protocol that is often overlooked by PHP HTTP clients.
 Persistent connections allows data to be transferred between a client and server without the need to reconnect each time a subsequent request is sent, providing a significant performance boost to applications that need to send many HTTP requests to the same host.
-Guzzle implicitly manages persistent connections for all requests across all services.
+Guzzle implicitly manages persistent connections for all requests.

 HTTP requests and cURL handles are completely separate entities in Guzzle.
 In order for a request to get a cURL handle to transfer its message to a server, a request retrieves a cURL handle from a cURL handle factory.
 The default cURL handle factory will maintain a pool of open cURL handles and return an already existent cURL handle (with a persistent HTTP connection) if available, or create a new cURL handle if needed.
 Unless you override the curl factory of a request, all requests in Guzzle use the default ``Guzzle\Http\Curl\CurlFactory``.